Defining Roles and Responsibilities Drives Team Productivity

 When every person is clear about their roles and responsibilities, it engages them with defined goals and priorities that align with their organization's purpose.
 They are essentially free to find their own way to get their work done.
 Research shows that companies that score highest on engagement are 21% more successful at creating value for their stakeholders and score 17% higher on productivity.

 Platforms like Ninety can improve role clarity within organizations by visually displaying everyone's role and responsibilities, linking each person to the processes they're accountable for, and more.
-Try Ninety's Roles & Responsibilities Chart free for 30 days.
+Try Ninety's Roles and Responsibilities Chart free for 30 days.

 The Importance of Defining Roles and Responsibilities for Remote and Hybrid Teams